 |TOEFL PBT (paper-based)||580|

 |TOEFL IBT||85 (22 in Speaking, 21 in other sections)|

 For more information about English Proficiency Tests, please visit English Proficiency for BYU Graduate Studies.

 Non-English-speaking students must also provide sufficient documentation to permit an appropriate evaluation of their previous academic performance.

-Letters of Recommendation: at least two, preferably three from academic mentors/faculty/research advisors
+Three Letters of Recommendation: at least two from academic mentors/faculty/research advisors.

-The most effective applicants will contact individual faculty members whose research is aligned with the perspective student's long-term goals.
+Applicants are strongly encouraged to contact individual faculty members whose research is aligned with the prospective student's long-term goals.
 This allows the faculty member to advocate on behalf of the applicant during the acceptance process.
 Students will work directly with faculty mentors throughout their graduate programs.
 Faculty contact information can be found here.

 Requirements for Degree

 Click here for more information about the Neuroscience Master's program.